RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multiple-active-proxy.md

 ---
 Redis Enterprise Software (RS) provides high-performance data access through a proxy process that manages and optimizes access to shards within the RS cluster.
-In RS 4.4 and above, each node contains a single proxy process.
+Each node contains a single proxy process.
 Each proxy can be active and take incoming traffic or it can be passive and wait for failovers.

 RS allows multiple databases to be created.
 Each database gets an endpoint (a unique URL and port on the FQDN).
 This endpoint receives all